Geothermal power in Italy: Current development

 On 30 May 2012, Enel Green Power announced the entry into service of the completely new geothermal power station Rancia 2 in the town of Radicondoli, in the province of Siena.
 The plant, which has a net installed capacity of 17 MW, will be able to generate about 150 GWh per year.
 The remaking of the central Rancia 2 falls within the group business plan 2012-2016, which envisages an investment package of around 500 million euros for development of geothermal plants in Tuscany.

 While the update of Rancia 1 and Le Prata (in the towns of Radicondoli (SI) and Castelnuovo di Val di Cecina (PI) respectively) are in progress, the total renovation will also start soon for the three geothermal plants located in the town of Piancastagnaio (SI).

 In 2013, Enel Green Power installed Gruppo Binario Bagnore3–1 MW.
 It was the first binary cycle power plant in Italy.

-Political support and leadership

-Italy’s geothermal energy sector operates under the administration of Prime Minister Giorgia Meloni, who assumed office in October 2022.
-Meloni has publicly reaffirmed Italy’s commitment to clean energy at major international summits.
-In July 2025, she hosted a high-level conference in Rome focused on Ukraine’s reconstruction and emphasized the importance of transitioning to stable and sustainable energy sources—highlighting Italian advancements in geothermal as a core part of long-term economic and environmental policy.

-Her leadership intersects with efforts to expand Italy’s renewable base, including its historic geothermal fields in Tuscany.
-By linking national policy to international diplomacy, Meloni has helped frame investments in clean energy—especially geothermal—as essential for energy independence, economic resilience, and post‑crisis recovery.